caelum-n/cs330-javascript/README.md

 ### What's It Used For?

 JavaScript is used in many more ways today than ever.
 Historically, Java had been used primarily on the client side to add scripted behavior.
 It remains the dominant client-side language of the web.
-However, after the [creation of Node.js in 2009], JavaScript usage began to spread outside of browser usage.
+However, after the [creation of Node.js in 2009](), JavaScript began to spread outside of browser usage.

+> [!WARNING]
+> EDIT SECTION
 Nowadays, JavaScript is also used in many other areas such as server-side development, mobile app development and so on.

 ### What is Node.js?

+> [!WARNING]
+> EDIT SECTION
 Node.js was created in 2009 by Ryan Dahl

 ### A Brief History